Adventures of the Queen: Production

-It was the first of three movies Allen did for TV in the wake of the success of The Towering Inferno, the others being The Swiss Family Robinson and Time Travelers.
+It was the first of three movies Irwin Allen did for TV in the wake of the success of The Towering Inferno, the others being The Swiss Family Robinson and Time Travelers.
 Each was made through 20th Century Fox for $1 million but was done for different networks.
 They were all done as pilots for potential TV series.

 "I missed television," said Allen.
 "There's a hysteria and an excitement in television that exists nowhere else in business."
 Allen called the film "Son of Poseidon Adventure."
 It was mostly shot on the Queen Mary in Long Beach.